Email Alerts Available

 Boynton Lot, Quadrangle, West St. Lot, Campus Center Lot and Higgins House Lot

 These parking lots are plowed continuously during a snowstorm.
 Parking is not allowed along curbs or outside of lined parking spaces, (unless previously authorized by the Director of Public Safety/Chief of Police or designee).
 Any vehicle (registered or not) found parked in those areas will be towed immediately at the owner’s expense.

 Residential Parking Lots

-The entrances to these parking lot areas are plowed regularly (complete snow removal effort is coordinated by Plant Services).
+The entrances to these parking lot areas are plowed regularly (complete snow removal effort is coordinated by Facilities).
 To accomplish this and upon notification, all vehicles must be moved out of these parking areas.
 Resident students may temporarily park their vehicles in either the Boynton Street or West Street lots during snow removal operations.
 When snow removal operations are completed, vehicles must be returned to their authorized lots.